-Under these arrangements the syllabus is not fragmented, but instead individual fields are compacted to form blocks of teaching, and in place of studying a number of subjects concomitantly, students concentrate on one subject for a whole term.
-For this purpose, students are allocated to a particular group - Group A, B, C, or D - and follow the program of that group for seven terms.
+Under the block teaching arrangement the syllabus is not fragmented, but instead individual fields are compacted to form blocks of teaching.
+For this purpose, students are allocated to a particular group and follow the program of that group for each term.